 What's Best! provides three dual value options in the Report on Type box.
 The first, Dual Value, lets you define the dual value of a cell or range of cells.
-The formula will be =WBDUAL(cell, number).
+The formula is =WBDUAL(cell, 0).
+The 0 will be replaced by the dual value of cell after solving the model and this value will be displayed in the cell containing =WBDUAL().
 The other two, Upper Range and Lower Range, let you define the upper and lower ranges for dual values.
-The formulas are =WBUPPER(cell, number) and =WBLOWER(cell, number).
+The formulas are =WBUPPER(cell, 0) and =WBLOWER(cell, 0).
 The study of these values and their effect on the solution of the model is called sensitivity analysis.
 Please refer to the section Usage Guidelines for Dual Values for a tutorial and information on how to use this option effectively.